FC Spartak Varna: 1945–2010: Merge and Spartak naming

 In 1945 the club merged with other two Varna's football clubs "Levski" and "Radetski".
 This happened on 18 October 1945, and the team accepted a new name - Spartak Varna (the name Spartak means "Spartacus", a gladiator who led an uprising against Ancient Rome).
 In the years between 1945–1948, three times Spartak reached the semi-finals of the State Championship.
 In 1950, the team took the fifth place in the newly created "A" Republican Football League.
 Spartak Stalin relegated to B League in 1952 but returned to A League at next year.
 Spartak again relegated to second level in 1963–64 season but returned in 1964–65 season.
 However, this return was short-lived and relegated in 1965–66.

 In 1955, Spartak won the third place and bronze medals in the championship of "A" League.
 In 1959, the forward of Spartak, Georgi Arnaudov-"Alaha", became a shooter of the championship with nine goals.
 Two years later, Spartak again had a winner in the shooters list: Liuben Kostov with 12 goals.
-In 1960/61, Spartak had very good matches in the tournament of the Soviet Army which then was playing the role of the Cup of Bulgaria.
+In 1960/61, Spartak had matches in the tournament of the Soviet Army which then was playing the role of the Cup of Bulgaria.
 They reached the final and met the strongest team in Bulgaria at that time- CSKA.
 Spartak lost the final 3:0.
 As a finalist, however, Spartak won the right to play in the 1961–62 European Cup Winners' Cup.
 Spartak met Austrian club SK Rapid Wien in the first round.
 After a goalless draw in Wien, Spartak lost the second leg 5–2 at home and was eliminated.
 In 1969, another sport club merged with Spartak – it was the "Lokomotiv" sport club, a smaller club from Varna.
 The merge became a fact on 06.03.1969 and the club took the name "JSK-Spartak".
 JSK-Spartak returned to first level in 1971 but relegated in 1973–74 and returned to first level in 1974–75.
 JSK-Spartak relegated again in 1977–78.